• Home

 Recovery is not limited to substance use or mental health challenges.
 People from all walks of life seek healing.
 And every single one of them deserves safety.

 Recovery spaces should be places of hope, not hunting grounds for predators.
-The damage of recovery program abuse is deep, lasting, and unacceptable.
+The damage of recovery program abuse is deep, lasting, complex and unacceptable.

 We will speak out — about all of our recovery — because somebodies got to do it!